 Note that while fireAt() can safely be called by any of the actors action methods, code which executes asynchronously from the director should avoid calling fireAt().
-Examples of such code include the private thread within the DatagramReader actor and the serialEvent() callback method of the SerialEvent() callback method of the SerialEvent() callback method of the SerialEvent()
+Examples of such code include the private thread within the DatagramReader actor and the serialEvent() callback method of the SerialComm actor.

-alComm actor.
 Because these process hardware events, which can occur at any time, they instead use the fireAtCurrentTime() method.
 The fireAt() is incorrect because model time may advance between the call to getModelTime() and the call to fireAt(), which could result in fireAt() requesting a firing in the past.
 This will trigger an exception.